Eloise — My Man & Me | [Inspired Fiction] The Burn Mark on the Vinyl Tablecloth

 I imagine us a few years down the line, still inhabiting a space with walls so thin we can hear the neighbor’s television.
 The ghost of Amy will have settled into the baseboards, becoming just another draft we've learned to ignore.

 He will probably still lose his keys in his coat pockets, and I will still complain about the hallway light flickering.
-But on a random Tuesday night, when the winter wind rattles the window frames, he will blindly reach out in the dark, his knuckles brushing against my wrist just to make sure I haven't moved.
+But on a random Tuesday night, when the winter wind rattles the window frames, he will blindly reach out in the dark, his knuckles brushing against my wrist.

 An Umbrella Left on the Subway